Distributional Limit Theory for Optimal Transport: Limit theorems for general dimensions

 where the solution $z^* $ of \eqref{semi-dual-intro} encodes the OT potentials and defines the Laguerre cells

-Semi-discrete optimal transport plays an important role in applications in economical modeling, quantization \cite{Siegfried.Luschgy.2000.Book}, partial differential equations \cite{Gallouet.Merigot.2018.Found.Comp.Math}, seismic imaging \cite{Meyron.2019.Compt.Aid.Des} or astronomy \cite{Levy.et.al.2021.Royal.Astron.Soc}.
-For instance, in quantization the Laguerre cells provides the optimal assignment of data-points $Q$ to the centroids $x_1, \dots, x_d$.
-In economical applications (see \cite{Galichon.2016.Book}), discrete set $\{x_1, \dots, x_d\}$ represents fountains selling a common product, weights $p_1, \dots, p_N$ represents the capacity of each fountain, $Q$ the distribution of consumers, and the cost function $c$ represents minus the utility function $U$.
-The fountain aims at rising the prices, represented by the vector $(v_1, \dots, v_N)$, and a consumer $y$ chooses a store according to the following criterium; maximize the utility while minimize the prize, i.e.,
+Semi-discrete optimal transport plays an important role in applications in economic modeling, quantization \cite{Siegfried.Luschgy.2000.Book}, partial differential equations \cite{Gallouet.Merigot.2018.Found.Comp.Math}, seismic imaging \cite{Meyron.2019.Compt.Aid.Des} or astronomy \cite{Levy.et.al.2021.Royal.Astron.Soc}.
+For instance, in quantization the Laguerre cells provide the optimal assignment of data points $Q$ to the centroids $x_1, \dots, x_N$.
+In economic applications (see \cite{Galichon.2016.Book}), {the} discrete set $\{x_1, \dots, x_N\}$ represents {the location of different sellers of a common product,} weights $p_1, \dots, p_N$ represent the capacity of each seller, $Q$ the distribution of consumers, and the cost function $c$ represents minus the utility function $U$.
+The sellers aim at raising the prices, represented by the vector $(v_1, \dots, v_N)$, and a consumer $y$ chooses a store according to the following {criterion}; maximize the utility while minimizing the price, i.e.,

-The equilibrium of the system is found when the prizes are the OT potentials for the cost function equal to minus the squared-Euclidean distance, see \cite{Galichon.2016.Book}.
+The equilibrium of the system is found when the prices are the OT potentials for the cost function equal to minus the squared-Euclidean distance, see \cite{Galichon.2016.Book}.
 Hence, Laguerre cells represent the demand sets of the market and the results obtained by \cite{delBarrioetAl.2024.BJ,Sadhu.Goldfeld.Kato.2024.AoAP.Samidi}, which we describe below, provide confidence bands to the optimal prices and demand sets of random markets.